Daksh-Singh/Leetcode/Weekly Contests/README.md

-This folder contains all the codes that I have been able to compelete in the weekly challeges of Leetcode at every Sunday.
+This folder contains all the codes that I have been able to complete in the weekly challeges of Leetcode.